Ranking Every MLB Owner, From Worst to First

 The Twins know this better than anyone.
 After a one-year honeymoon at Target Field, they’ve averaged 91 losses in the last eight seasons while attendance has plunged 39 percent.

-Jim Pohlad has entrusted the future to an unproven baseball ops team and rookie manager, but with the 18th-highest payroll in the worst division in the majors, there’s no excuse for his team to be bad much longer.
+Jim Pohlad has entrusted the future to an unproven baseball ops team and rookie manager, but with one of the highest payrolls in the worst division in the majors, there’s no excuse for his team to be bad much longer.

 23. Ken Kendrick, Arizona Diamondbacks

-Arizona Diamondbacks managing partner Ken Kendrick, right, and team president Derrick Hall at a 2010 news conference.Tenure: 17 seasons (2003-present)
+Arizona Diamondbacks managing partner Ken Kendrick, right, and team president Derrick Hall at a 2010 news conference.Purchased team: 2003

 Purchase price: $238 million